-1. Complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group on the basis of the actual or perceived characteristics of age, ancestry, color, mental disability, physical disability, ethnic group identification, immigration status, citizenship, gender expression, gender identity, gender, genetic information, nationality, national origin, race or ethnicity, religion, medical condition, marital status, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any Charter School program or activity.
+- 1. Complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group on the basis of the actual or perceived characteristics of age, ancestry, color, mental disability, physical disability, ethnic group identification, immigration status, citizenship, gender expression, gender identity, gender, genetic information, nationality, national origin, race or ethnicity, religion, medical condition, marital status, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any Charter School program or activity.
+Unlawful discrimination includes, but is not limited to, noncompliance with Education Code section 243(a) or 244(a).

 - 2. Complaints alleging a violation of state or federal law or regulation governing the following programs:

 - Accommodations for Pregnant, Parenting, or Lactating Students;

-- Adult Education;
+- Adult Education:

 - Career Technical and Technical Education;

 - Career Technical and Technical Training;

 - Child Care and Development Programs;

 - Consolidated Categorical Aid;

 - Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a public school, Migratory Children and Children of Military Families;

 - Every Student Succeeds Act;

-- Migrant Education Programs;

-- Regional Occupational Centers and Programs;

-- School Safety Plans; and/or

-- State Preschool Programs.

-- 3. Complaints alleging noncompliance with laws relating to pupil fees.
+- Migrant Education Programs; - Regional Occupational Centers and Programs; - School Safety Plans; and/or - State Preschool Programs. - 3.
+Complaints alleging noncompliance with laws relating to pupil fees.
 A student enrolled in a public school shall not be required to pay a pupil fee for participation in an educational activity.
-A pupil fee includes, but is not limited to, all of the following:

-- A fee charged to a pupil as a condition for registering for school or classes, or as a condition for participation in a class or an extracurricular activity, regardless of whether the class or activity is elective or compulsory or is for credit.

-- A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, class apparatus, musical instrument, clothes, or other materials or equipment.

-- A purchase that a pupil is required to make to obtain materials, supplies, equipment, or clothes associated with an educational activity.
+A pupil fee includes, but is not limited to, all of the following: - A fee charged to a pupil as a condition for registering for school or classes, or as a condition for participation in a class or an extracurricular activity, regardless of whether the class or activity is elective or compulsory or is for credit. - A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, class apparatus, musical instrument, clothes, or other materials or equipment. - A purchase that a pupil is required to make to obtain materials, supplies, equipment, or clothes associated with an educational activity.